Find out about some of the important steps that took animation from cave paintings and shadow puppets, all the way to feature length 3D CG films.

 - a video of a Zoetrope from ACMI's old exhibition Screen Worlds (be aware there is strobe lighting in this video)

 When most of us see an animated film in the cinema the chances are we’ll see a form of 3D or CG animation.
 It’s good to remember though that there are many different types of animation.
 Find out more about these styles of animation through the following events, inventions and discoveries.
 Describe why you think each was significant, and be sure to provide visual examples to help illustrate what you’ve discovered.

-invention of cel (cellulose acetate) animation.
-What was the first Disney feature film that used this kind of animation?
+- find out the first Disney feature film that used this kind of animation

 Stop motion animation